Bhodrolok/JobAppTrackr/README.md

 <h2 id="contributing">Contributing :scroll: </h2>

 This is an open source project.
-Any contributions will be greatly appreciated!
+Any contributions (suggestions, bug fixes, documentation improvements, translations) will be greatly appreciated!

 <p align="right">(<a href="#readme-top">back to top :arrow_up: </a>)</p>